 Mardi Gras, also known as Fat Tuesday, commemorates the last day of Carnival, a celebration of excess that precedes Ash Wednesday.
 Famously, the city of New Orleans, Louisiana, puts on the biggest Carnival in all of the U.S., but it's not the only place where you can celebrate in style.
 Other cities in Louisiana like Lafayette and Lake Charles have their own celebrations, not to mention the parties held in other states such as Texas and Missouri.

 No matter where you choose to spend Mardi Gras, you'll be able to find somewhere to feast on Cajun cuisine, see extravagant parades, admire colorful costumes, and dance to traditional music.

 Every February, hundreds of thousands of people flood into New Orleans to watch the Mardi Gras parades, indulge in Cajun delights, dance, drink, and soak up the Big Easy's particular brand of lively hospitality.
 You don't have to be in New Orleans on the very day to enjoy the parades of Mardi Gras, though.
 These festivals are put on by various "krewes," or party clubs, and the two weeks before the last day of Carnival include a packed schedule of events.

 In Lafayette, a two-hour drive from New Orleans, the events begin two weeks before Mardi Gras.
 Fat Tuesday is packed with multiple parades throughout the city occurring from morning until night.
-Lafayette is one of Louisiana's best small towns and its Mardi Gras celebrations are worth the trip, especially if you're looking to avoid the craziness and hotel price-gouging that goes on in New Orleans at the same time.
+Lafayette is one of Louisiana's best small towns and its Mardi Gras celebrations are worth the trip, especially if you're looking to avoid the craziness and higher-than-normal hotel rates in New Orleans during the same time.

 In Lake Charles, a three-hour drive from New Orleans, Mardi Gras events kick off in early January with the Twelfth Night celebration, a parade that features extraordinary costumes.
 The parties and parades continue until Fat Tuesday.
 Other notable events are the World Famous Cajun Extravaganza and Gumbo Cook-Off, which will be your best opportunity to experience the delicious tastes of Mardi Gras and Cajun cuisine.